HOME || Fiction || New & upcoming || Shared Universes || About me || Contact me

 "Two American Anglicans would watch the events of July 1997 and be stunned by what happened.
 Both knew that Anglican attitudes toward homosexuality would shape the lives of people like themselves.
 Both believed that the decisions of the Episcopal Church and the Anglican Communion could result in more heartbreak and tragedy in the lives of same-gender-attracted people, or else the decisions could bring those same people to spiritual fulfillment and the peace of God.
 One of the Anglicans was a leader in a gay ministry.
 The other was the leader of an ex-gay ministry."

 Irreversible Threads.
 A story I started in 2001.
 (Includes story notes.)

 "I am Jason son of Hegesippos, leader of the Sixth Light Cavalry in defense of Athens."All that changed on the day that I awoke to the sound of a clock-radio."

 Sweet Revenge.
-An abandoned work-in-progress fantasy story I wrote in December 2001, right before I discovered the fan fiction world.
+An abandoned work-in-progress fantasy story I wrote in December 2001.
 (Includes story notes.)

 "Lyf chuckled softly.
 'You're such a skilled liar.
 You're wasted on Xavier; you ought to be an acting-boy, playing in tragedies and comedies.'